 Prior Convictions Matter

 The specific consequences of your conviction will depend on several factors, including the nature of your arrest and whether or not you’ve received any similar prior convictions in New Jersey or anywhere.
 Here’s a breakdown:

 - face fines, assessments, and surcharges totaling close to $10,000;

-- complete a 12-hour Intoxicated Driving Program (IDP) course through your local county Intoxicated Driver Resource Center (IDRC).
+- complete a 12-48 hour Intoxicated Driving Program (IDP) course through your local county Intoxicated Driver Resource Center (IDRC).

 If you are convicted of a second offense, you will:

 - pay fines, assessments, and surcharges of close to $10,000;

-- attend a 48-hour IDRC session while being detained for 2 days,
+- attend a 12-48 hour IDRC session while being detained for 2 days.

 - perform 30 days of community service;

-You must also install an ignition interlock device in the car that you operate for a period of 1-3 years after your driving privileges are restored.
+- be required to install an ignition interlock device your car for a period of 2-4 years after your license is reinstated.